emagiz/emdocs/mds/microlearning/advanced-testing-in-emagiz-debugger.md

 ##### Intro

-# Creating an event processor with transformation
+# eMagiz Debugger

 In this microlearning we will provide  context with regards to the debugger functionality.
 How you can effectively use it and when you should stay away from using it completely.

 Should you have any questions, please contact academy@emagiz.com.

 - Last update: April 22nd, 2021
-- Required reading time: 10 minutes
+- Required reading time: 7 minutes

 ## 1. Prerequisites
 - Intermediate knowledge of the eMagiz platform